top of page

 A property revaluation is the process by which the county reassesses the value of all taxable properties within its boundaries.
 To ensure that property values reflect current market conditions and are fair for property tax purposes.
 Revaluations are conducted every 8 years in Clay County.

 Over time, property values change due to market conditions, new construction, and other factors.
 Revaluations help ensure that property taxes are distributed equitably based on updated property values.
-While the revaluation may change individual property values, it does not automatically change tax rates.

 Property values are based on real estate market trends, including recent sales of comparable properties.
 A team of appraisers may conduct property inspections to verify details about the property (e.g., square footage, condition).
 Public records such as building permits, zoning information, and property improvements will also influence the valuation.